Air National Guard and Royal Thai Air Force begin planning on Enduring Partners 25

 |0

-This work, Air National Guard and Royal Thai Air Force begin planning on Enduring Partners 25 [Image 2 of 2], by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air National Guard and Royal Thai Air Force begin planning on Enduring Partners 25, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.